 This has the following advantages:

-- If we inform you about cycling routes (e.g. recommended) but you indicate that your routes are of the general type "bicycle", then we will also give you information about the underlying types (eg MTB) that you may not be interested in.
+- If we inform you about cycle routes (e.g. recommended) but you indicate that your routes are of the general type "cycle route", we also give you info about the underlying types (e.g., .MTB) that you may not be interested in.